hbctraining/Intro-to-ChIPseq-flipped/lessons/02_dataset_and_project_setup.md

 ## This directory contains data generated during the Introduction to ChIP-seq workshop
 ## Date:

-There are five subdirectories in this directory:
+There are six subdirectories in this directory:

 raw_data : contains raw data
 meta:  contains...
 logs:
 results:
 scripts:
+reference_data:
 ```

 ***